 Address: 1001 Page Parkway, Page, AZ 86040

-Located only about 5 miles from the Grand Canyon National Park boundary, Horseshoe Bend is one of the most popular things to do in the whole region.
-This horseshoe-shaped bend in the Colorado River gets its name from its distinctive shape, which looks just like a horseshoe when viewed from above.
+Located only about 5 miles from the Grand Canyon National Park boundary, Horseshoe Bend is one of the most popular things to see in the whole region.

 To reach this unique viewpoint, you’ll need to take an easy hike on a well-maintained trail.
 Along the way, you’ll pass through scrubland with huge desert wildflowers in bloom, as well as several smaller streams and waterfalls.
 The hike is about a mile long, which makes it an excellent option for travelers of all skill levels who want to enjoy the beautiful scenery at this iconic destination.

 Once you get to the top of the viewpoint, you’ll be treated to some incredible views of the river below and the surrounding landscape.
-The rock formations here are simply stunning, and it’s easy to see why this is one of the most popular Grand Canyon things to do.
+The rock formations here are simply stunning, and it’s easy to see why this is one of the most popular natural wonders in the country.

-As someone who is deeply afraid of heights, I was admittedly a bit nervous about standing at the edge of the cliff, but I’m so glad I was able to conquer my fears and enjoy this incredible experience.
-I definitely recommend anyone with a fear of heights like me not let that stop them from visiting this incredible place!
+As someone who is deeply afraid of heights, I was admittedly a bit nervous about standing at the cliff’s edge, but I’m so glad I could conquer my fears and enjoy this incredible experience.

 When it comes to places to visit near Grand Canyon, Horseshoe Bend is a fan favorite.
-The hike to the top is super easy, the views are breathtaking, and it’s a great way to spend some time outdoors in the beautiful AZ sunshine.
-As far as where to stay near Horseshoe Bend, opt for this Lake Powell resort that’s close to Horseshoe Bend and other Page, AZ attractions!
+The hike to the top is super easy, the views are breathtaking, and it’s a great way to spend some time outdoors in the beautiful Arizona sunshine.

 15. Black Bridge